Pipp432/midterms/README.md

 [(Example in QueueStack.java line 7)](https://github.com/Pipp432/midterms/blob/master/Queues/QueueStack.java)
 * Interfaces can use methods that are defined in them but beware the child class implementation.
 ## Stacks
+### Stack Array
-The StackArray Implementation of Stacks
+The StackArray Implementation of Stacks have inverse ordering, that is the top of the stack is the last value in the array.
+This can be fix by reversing the stack.
 =================== Array Index ======================

 index: 0 value: 1 <br>